adamjakab/BeetsPluginGoingRunning/README.md

     $ beet goingrunning --list

+Check what the `longrun` training would do:

+    $ beet goingrunning longrun --dry-run

+Now do it!
 Copy your songs to your target based on the `longrun` training:

     $ beet goingrunning longrun